Brian-Pho/Textbook-Notes/_posts/textbooks/2019-04-10-artificial-intelligence-a-modern-approach.md

   - Time complexity can be worse than BFS
   - Space complexity is better than BFS
 - *Bidirectional search*: search from the initial state and from the goal in hopes that they will connect.
-- I am dropping this textbook at section 3.5.1.
-Reason being it doesn’t align with how I believe AI should be built.
+- I am dropping this textbook at section 3.5.1 because it doesn’t align with how I believe AI should be built.
 Being aware of the sunk cost fallacy, I am dropping it now even though I’ve already put in some work.

 ## Chapter 4: Beyond Classical Search